turingschool-examples/quiet-sea-9818/README.md

 ```
 User Story 3, Garden's Plants
 As a visitor
-When I visit an garden's show page
+When I visit a garden's show page
 Then I see a list of plants that are included in that garden's plots
 And I see that this list is unique (no duplicate plants)
 And I see that this list only includes plants that take less than 100 days to harvest